 Two men who died after stabbing in central London named as father and son

-Emergency services were called to Long Lane in Southwark at about 1pm on Monday after reports of multiple stabbings inside a commercial property.
+Two men who died after central London stabbing named as father and son

+Terry McMillan, 58, and his son Brendan McMillan, 27, died after the incident in Southwark

 Two men who died after a stabbing at a business premises in central London have been named as a father and son.